-This is a well behaved plant, being the smallest and most compact of all Penstemon flowers.
+Hairy Beardtongue may be small and compact, but it is a bee magnet!
+It is the smallest and most compact of all Penstemon flowers.
 I’ve found the purple/white tubular flowers are beautiful on their own, and bloom for about a month.
 But I particularly enjoy seeing bumblebees crawl up the tubes of the flower to get the nectar.
 They will just go from flower to flower (see video below);

 Germinating Hairy Beardtongue is quite simple.
 It should be direct sown on the surface in fall, or winter sown in pots (just press seeds into the surface).
 This seed needs a month or two of cold/moist stratification to break dormancy and germinate.